peanutprotocol/.github/profile/README.md

 ![Peanut Protocol Logo](banner.jpg)

-## Making Token Transfers super easy
+## Making Token Transfers 100% nuts

 Peanut is a protocol to transfer tokens using URLs.
 Peanut Protocol uses secret-protected vault smart contracts.
 The sender deposits tokens to the vault and sends the URL to the receiver.
 The URL contains a secret, allowing the receiver to withdraw the funds.